Demirer/task-manager-service/README.md

 and move tasks across lists.
 The service layer handles business logic, validation, and interactions with repositories, ensuring data consistency and performance optimizations.

+The Task Manager service can be run locally using Docker Compose, which sets up both the application and the PostgreSQL database.
+The database uses a named volume to persist data across container restarts, ensuring that all lists and tasks remain intact even if the containers are stopped or recreated.
+Data is only lost if the volume or container is explicitly deleted.
+This approach allows developers to start the service quickly without installing Java, Maven, or PostgreSQL locally.

 ---
 ## Tech Stack & Tools